lenevdm/ibm_ds_project/README.md

 SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
 Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

 ## Collecting the data
-Tasks:
-1. Request and parse the SpaceX launch data using the GET request
-2. Filter the dataframe to only include Falcon 9 launches
-3. Dealing with Missing Values

 ### SpaceX API
 We will be using launch data from the SpaceX REST API.
 The endpoint we are using: https://api.spacexdata.com/v4/launches/past